Foxconn's Promises Slow To Materialize In Wisconsin

 "I have John Deere in my district.
 I don't check in with them on a regular basis to say, 'Jeez, what are you guys doing at this juncture?' you know?"
 Fitzgerald said.
 "It's the private sector.
 They need to have the flexibility to be competitive and move at the speed of business."

 Even though Walker is no longer governor, Trump remains one of Foxconn's biggest supporters.
-He came for the groundbreaking of the Foxconn plant nearly three years ago, and he'll be here again Tuesday to give another campaign speech.
+He came for the groundbreaking of the Foxconn plant nearly three years ago, and he'll be there again Tuesday to give another campaign speech.

 This story was a joint collaboration with WPR and WUWM.